koren12122/BookRecommendationSys/README.md

 ## About the project

-The purpose of this project is to create a book recommendation system using **Machine Learning** algorithms.
+The purpose of this project is to learn how to work with data frames and execute some **Machine Learning** algorithms.

 The data of the books is taken from a dataset of books.
 The file *books.csv* include the data.